hed-standard/hed-specification/docs/source/08_HED_ontology.md

 In the diagram, top-level tags `S1`, `S4`, and `L6` represent general categories and are roots of subtrees organized so that child nodes are more specific terms.
-HED supports "search generality", so searches may specify an exact match or matches any term in a particular subtree.
+HED supports "search generality", so searches may specify an exact match or matches to any term in a particular subtree.
-In the latter case a search for `Event` may also match `Sensory-event` or `Agent-action` or any other descendent of `Event`.
+In the latter case, a search for `Event` may also match any of its descendents (e.g., `Sensory-event` or `Agent-action`).

 The [**HED schema viewer**](https://www.hedtags.org/display_hed.html), allows users to focus on top-level categories or expand the hierarchy view to any specified level of detail.